fommil/fpmortals/manuscript/complete.md

 We begin the journey to get to this code.
 There are two approaches we can take, and we will explore both.
 The first, and simplest, is to construct one monad stack that all algebras are compatible with.
 Everything gets a `.liftM` added to it to lift it into the larger stack.
-Let's explore this approach for the `--machines` mode of operation.

-The code we want to write is
+The code we want to write for the one-shot authentication mode is

 {lang="text"}
 ~~~~~~~~